Parents: Plan for Your Child's College Costs

 Check Insurance Coverage

-Anything can happen, so it’s important to make sure your child and his or her property have the appropriate
+Anything can happen, so it’s important to make sure your child and their property have the appropriate

 insurance coverage while away at school.
 This includes:

-- Technology insurance for cell phones or computers
+- Technology insurance for cell phones and computers

-If you decide to keep your child on your insurance policies because it offers better coverage or rates, decide if you will cover the entire payment or if your child is responsible for his or her share.
+If you keep your child on your insurance policies because it offers better coverage or rates, decide if you will cover the entire payment or if your child will be responsible for their share.

-If you decide to help your child establish his or her own plan, read the fine print carefully and make sure your teen understands what is and isn’t covered.
+If you decide to help your child get their own plan, read the fine print carefully and make sure your teen understands what is and isn’t covered.

-The health care reform law makes it possible to keep your child on your own health insurance plan until he or she is 26 years old versus having him or her use a college-sponsored plan.
+The Affordable Care Act makes it possible to keep your child on your own health insurance plan until he or she is 26 years old, rather than putting them on a college-sponsored plan.

-If you opt for your child to have his or her own insurance plan, check with the school to inquire what it offers students.
+If you opt for your child to have their own insurance plan, check with the school to inquire what it offers students.

 - Does the college plan provide cheaper rates and doctor visits at its campus clinic?

-- Does it cover your child’s every health care need, such as dentist visits, physicals and wellness exams?
+- Does it cover dentist visits, physicals and wellness exams?

 Make sure to compare the premiums and coverage on the college plan to what your child receives on your insurance.
 Part- and full-time jobs also might offer health insurance for your student.